-Keeping the plants free of disease and insects pests, for example, pays bigger dividends.
+Keeping the plants free of disease and insect pests, for example, pays bigger dividends.
 To be sure, the soil must be fertile.
-If it won’t sustain any vegetation, it cannot very well be expected to produce roses unless it is improved.
+If it doesn’t sustain any vegetation, it cannot very well be expected to produce roses unless it is improved.

-On the other hand, if it will grow good corn, tomatoes, zinnias or even grass, it will grow fine roses.
+On the other hand, if it grows good corn, tomatoes, zinnias, or even grass, it will grow fine roses.

 How I Plant Roses

 I think it pays to be especially careful in planting.
-The first requisite is to dig the hole large enough to accommodate the root system.
-A mound of soil is worked up in the bottom of the hole and the plant set on top.
+The first requisite is to dig a hole large enough to accommodate the root system.
+A mound of soil is worked up in the bottom of the hole, and the plant is set on top.

-Soil is then carefully filled in around the roots, keeping them well separated and sloped downward at about a 45-degree angle.
+Soil is carefully filled in around the roots, keeping them well separated and sloped downward at about a 45° degree angle.
 The depth of the plant is adjusted so that the union between the scion and the understock is about an inch below the soil level.
-The tops are pruned back to 8 or 9 inches above the soil.
+The tops are pruned back to 8″ or 9″ inches above the soil.

 To encourage the shoots to start, it is best to cover the bushes immediately after planting.
 What I like to use best is thin sod, grass side in, placed carefully around the stems.

 This is easy to put on, and it can be taken away gradually as the eyes begin to develop.
 A soil mound can also be used with good results, but it must be promptly removed as soon as the eyes start to grow, usually two or three weeks after planting.

 It is my practice to apply chemical fertilizers sparingly.
 Scientific – experiments have shown that roses are not the heavy feeders they were once thought to be.
 It is easy to over-fertilize them, and over-feeding is another common reason for lack of success.